saqibjr/test/README.md

 - NiFi
-    1. Run NiFi on your machine
+    1. Run NiFi on your machine.
     Open the NiFi directory on terminal and input command: (It usually takes minutes to start)
         ```
-        sh
+        $ sh
         $ bin/nifi.sh run
         ```
     2. Access NiFi GUI via http://localhost:8080/nifi/
-    3. Import the template from /core-analytics-deliverables/NiFi-Kafka/
+    3. Import the template from /core-analytics-deliverables/NiFi-Kafka/ and drag the template icon from the top menu to the main screen.
-    4. Edit the configuration of the NiFi processors.
+    4. Double click the process relevant to you.
+Double click the processor and click properties to edit the processors' configurations.
     For instance, modify the path to get and save files corresponding to your local system.
     5. Right click on the processor to start or stop the process.

 - NiFi to Kafka
     1. Start Zookeeper
-        Change to the zookeeper folder and input command
+        Open the Zookeeper directory and input command:
-        ```sh
+        ```
+        $ sh
         $ cp conf/zoo_sample.cfg conf/zoo.cfg
         $ ./bin/zkServer.sh start
         ```
     2. Start Kafka
-        Change to the kafka folder and input command
+        Open the Kafka directory and input command:
-        ```sh
+        ```
+        $ sh
         $ bin/kafka-server-start.sh config/server.properties
         ```
-    3. Start the NiFi processors for transmitting data to Kafka
+    3. Add relevant files (CSV/JSON) to the input directory you configured then start the NiFi processors that are relevant to transmit data to Kafka by pressing the play button.

 - Kafka to Spark
-    1. Copy the path to the spark job "sparkCS.jar" in  folder /core-analytics-deliverables/Kafka-Spark/
+    1. Copy the file path of "sparkCS.jar" that is in folder: /core-analytics-deliverables/Kafka-Spark/
-    2. Submit the job to Spark
+    2. Submit the job to Spark by changing Path/To in the following commands:
-        ```sh
+        ```
+        $ sh
         $ zip -d Path/To/SparkCS.jar META-INF/*.RSA META-INF/*.DSA META-INF/*.SF
         $ ./bin/spark-submit   --class com.ipponusa.SparkConsumer   --master local[8]   Path/To/SparkCS.jar
         ```